Blueskale/alx-system_engineering-devops/0x00-shell_basics/README.md

-These scripts are shell scripting commands. eighteen  scripts in this working tree so far
+These scripts are shell scripting commands scripts in this working tree so far